 “Never Ricking Morty” sees its titular duo, both voiced by Justin Roiland, explore a train hurtling through space.
-Unlike the daytime Cartoon Network show Infinity Train, each car contains a new bizarre scenario for the two to tackle.
+Unlike the daytime Cartoon Network show Infinity Train, each train car in this episode contains a new bizarre scenario for the two to tackle.

-To assume they go through each car in a linear fashion, however, would be an understatement of galactic proportions.
+To assume Rick and Morty go through each car in a linear fashion, however, would be an understatement of galactic proportions.

 As the episode also mentions, the rapid-paced nature of each scene gives it a vibe similar to previous “Interdimensional Cable” episodes, in which Rick and Morty would watch various bizarre TV shows and ads from myriad alternate universes.
 These episodes would let the writers run free with their wacky and creative ideas without needing to dedicate an entire episode to it or have it follow any narrative thread and have led to some of the show’s most memorable moments.